RonaldsonBellande/ROS_speech_recognition/README.md

 |:---:|
 [![Build Status](https://travis-ci.org/ROBOTIS-GIT/ROBOTIS-Framework.svg?branch=master)](https://travis-ci.org/ROBOTIS-GIT/ROBOTIS-Framework)|

--50% of the full version, other 50% is private

 Repository is compatable for only speech related interacting and not fully capable for NLP yet.
 Capable for only computer and robot testing, UI/UX version of this application will be made avaliable at a later date when it is fully published.